 Until the cutting began, that is.

-To please his sister (and to save himself from rebuke for his unappreciation), Henrik reached for the styrofoam box.
+To please his sister (and to save himself from rebuke for his lack of appreciation), Henrik reached for the Styrofoam box.
 But as his fingers lifted the flimsy tab, a searing sensation shot through his arm, sending the spaghetti airborne in reaction.

 When Annika looked up to tease her older brother, she did not find a cheerful face.

 Frustration erupted within Henrik at the sound of tomato sauce splattering across linoleum, staining the once-white surface.
 He glowered at his empty palms, his breathing heavy as realization struck.
 Yes, he recognized this feeling.

 “N-no, there’s no need to be upset!
 The spaghetti was probably all icky anyway so it doesn’t really ma—”